 British expatriates could face a Brexit QROPS dilemma in the coming months.
 We are unlikely to know the full impact of Brexit on QROPS for at least another year, perhaps even longer.
 However, it is very important to consider what could happen and how the expatriate community might be affected.

 In many ways, little has changed in the last 12 months regarding Brexit and its’ potential impact on international pension transfers and QROPS.
-There is, however, an unavoidable issue which makes the situation much more pressing for anyone who is considering a move abroad in the next year, or who is already resident outside Britain with UK pensions, Time is marching on!
+There is, however, an unavoidable issue that makes the situation much more pressing for anyone who is considering a move abroad in the next year or who is already resident outside Britain with UK pensions; time is marching on!

 We are now only days away from leaving the EU, and the EU/UK are still no closer to completing the withdrawal agreement.

 Predictions of a post-Brexit UK tend to vary from disastrous economic conditions to sunlit uplands.
 In any case, Brexit QROPS issues could manifest themselves in many ways.

 For expats, the biggest threat is a ‘no deal’ scenario.
 Stock and currency markets would become even more volatile than we’ve recently witnessed, as uncertainty would create wild swings in both company valuations and the global economy.

 In the first instance, there is the question of currency risk.
 If you have a UK pension and are retired or live in an EU country, you will be exposed to exchange rate fluctuations.
 As a rule of thumb, pensions are designed to ensure an income is provided for life after retirement.
 Whether in a defined benefit, safeguarded scheme, or a defined contribution plan where benefits are not guaranteed, the value of Sterling against the Euro will mean that actual spendable income will vary from month to month.
 These variations may work in your favour periodically.
 However, relying on this to happen continuously is an unrealistic expectation as exchange rates are fluid.